MicrosoftDocs/dynamics365smb-docs/business-central/ui-enter-criteria-filters.md

 ![Filter pane overview ](media/filter-pane-overview.png "Filter icon")

-A filter pane is divided in three areas: **Views**, **Filter list by**, and Filter total by.
+A filter pane is divided in three sections: **Views**, **Filter list by**, and **Filter totals by**.

 - **Views**

   Views are variations of the list that have been preconfigured with filters.
 To switch the view, simply select another link.
 You can temporarily change the filters on a view, but the changes will not be saved.
+Note that not all lists include views.

 - **Filter list by**

   The **Filter list by** section is where you add filters on specific fields.
-To add a filter, select **+ Filter...**, select the field that you want to filter, and then add the filter criteria in the box.
+To add a filter, select **+ Filter**, select the field that you want to filter, and then add the filter criteria in the box.

 - **Filter totals by**

-  The **Filter totals by** section enables you to filter on
+  The **Filter totals by** section is where you  can add filters on fields that are calculated from different tables, such as amounts and quantities.
+For example, for sales orders it lets you see total amounts for a specific period of time or from a specific warehouse.
+The filters that you can choose from are predefined.

+  To add a filter, select **+ Filter**, and select the filter, and then add the crtiria in the box.

+  > [!TIP]
+  > Filters in the **Filter totals by** section are controlled by FlowFilters in the page design.
+For more inforamation, see [FlowFilters](https://docs.microsoft.com/en-us/dynamics365/business-central/dev-itpro/developer/devenv-flowfilter-overview)